wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2020-09-12-universal-interpreter-part-1.md

 ---
 layout: article
-title: "A Universal Interpreter (Part 1)"
+#title: "A Universal Interpreter (Part 1)"
+title: "Encoding types as functions in Raku"
 date: 2020-09-12
 modified: 2020-09-12
 tags: [ coding, hacking, programming, raku ]
-excerpt: ""
+excerpt: "The Böhm-Berarducci encoding is a way to express an algebraic data type as a function type.
+We show how to do this in Raku using roles."
 current: ""
 current_image: universal-interpreter-part-1_1600x600.jpg
 comments: false